NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fox Possession.md

 You can project a spiritual form to possess another.
-You can cast [[3-Rules/Character Building/Spells/P/Possession|Possession]] as an innate divine spell once per day.
+You can cast [[Spells/Possession|Possession]] as an innate divine spell once per day.
 The target of your possession assumes one or more unusual quirks, such as more angular features or strange food preferences, giving the target a –1 circumstance penalty to their Deception DC when someone uses [[Actions/Sense Motive|Sense Motive]] to see if they're possessed.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*